 Make lifestyle changes for a healthier heart

-- using herbs and spices for flavour instead of salt
+- herbs and spices to flavour foods, instead of adding .

 Healthy physical activities

-Cigarette smoke is a major risk factor for heart disease.
+Tobacco smoking is a major cause of heart and blood vessel disease.
+If you’re recovering from a heart attack, quitting smoking can reduce your risk of another heart attack.
 Quitting smoking and avoiding second-hand smoke is important for a healthy life and to reduce your risk of a heart event.

 Exposure to second-hand smoke (passive smoking) is a serious health hazard for both people who smoke and non-smokers.
 Quitting smoking and limiting exposure to second-hand smoke can protect yourself and your loved ones from the harmful effects of tobacco smoke.